-Though the above three analyses all are incomplete as conclusive discussions either in theory or experiment, they at least give us such an impression that there may exist two alternatives for the shape of utility functions, one logarithmic and another power, and in Ekmen's analytical framework, the two alternatives may be logically consistent but not conflicting.
+Although the above three analyses are incomplete as conclusive discussions either in theory or in experiment, they at least give us such an impression that there may exist two alternatives for the shape of utility functions, one logarithmic and another power, and following Ekmen's analytical path, the two alternatives may be logically consistent but not conflicting.

-This paper will remedy the defects among the above three studies and integrate them into a logically consistent description, namely, reveal an experimental basis for Bernoulli's hypothesis, clear theoretical elements for Kahneman and Tversky's power function in money-risk utility estimation, and introduce experimental decomposition to test Ekmen's formulations.
+This paper will remedy the defects among the above studies and integrate them into a logically consistent description, namely, reveal an experimental basis for Bernoulli's hypothesis, clear theoretical elements for Kahneman and Tversky's power function in money-risk utility estimation, and introduce experimental decomposition to test Ekmen's formulations.

-Combining psychophysics approach with the evidence from the ultimatum game experiment, Section 2 will reveal an experimental basis for Bernoulli's hypothesis, and discuss the commodity choice and risk choice in a new framework of utility scaling.
+Combining the psychophysics approach with the evidence from the ultimatum game experiment, Section 1 will reveal an experimental basis for Bernoulli's hypothesis, and will discuss the commodity choice and risk choice in a new framework of utility scaling.
 In this analysis, the ultimatum game experiment is given a new sense of utility threshold measurement, a typical psychophysics interpretation.
-In this section, a mathematical demonstration will identify the logarithmic law with Klein-Rubin utility function (Klein & Rubin, 1947) in a new experimental scheme, and finish the key preparation for setting up an experimental procedure to test the utility maximization hypothesis.
+In this section, a mathematical demonstration will identify the logarithmic law with the Klein-Rubin utility function (Klein and Rubin, 1947) in a new experimental scheme, and finish the key preparation for setting up an experimental procedure to test the utility maximization hypothesis.

-In Section 3, by discriminating two kinds of estimates, single estimate and double estimate, in experimental utility measures, commodity choice and risk choice will be logically related in a utility scaling framework, and an experimental test to Ekmen' formulations will be naturally introduced into the discussions.
+In Section 2, by discriminating two kinds of estimates, single estimate and double estimate, in experimental utility measures, commodity choice and risk choice will be logically related in a utility scaling framework, and an experimental test to Ekmen's formulations will be naturally introduced into the discussions.

 In the other hand, there are two traditional paths to treat the issue of utility measures.
 One is the individual utility measure, and another the average utility measure.
-The former is usually followed by researchers who probe the features of utility concept itself, often seen in most of experimental studies (e.g., Fisher, 1892; Mosteller and Nogee, 1951; MacCrimmon and Toda, 1969; Kahneman and Tversky, 1979; Starmer, 2004), and the latter is usually followed by those who use econometric models to describe realistic markets, often seen in applied studies of market empirical data (e.g., Klein and Rubin, 1947; Stone, 1954; Liuch, 1973; Houthakker, 1960; Theil, 1965; Deaton and Muellbauer, 1980).
-The two paths separately stretch in relatively independent two fields of experimental and econometric studies, and cause isolation between them.
+The former is usually followed by researchers who probe the features of utility concept itself, often seen in most experimental studies (e.g., Fisher, 1892; Mosteller and Nogee, 1951; MacCrimmon and Toda, 1969; Kahneman and Tversky, 1979; Starmer, 2004), and the latter is usually followed by those who use econometric models to describe realistic markets or psychophysical methods to scaling subjects' responses, often seen in applied studies of market empirical data (e.g., Klein and Rubin, 1947; Stone, 1954; Liuch, 1973; Houthakker, 1960; Theil, 1965; Deaton and Muellbauer, 1980) or psychophysicists' experimental studies (e.g., Galanter, 1962, 1990; Galanter and Pliner, 1974; Galanter et al., 1977; Breaut, 1983; Parker and Schneider, 1988).
+The two paths separately stretch in three relatively independent fields of experimental economic measurements, econometric studies, and psychophysical researches, and cause isolation between them.